 Today is National Dog Day, the annual holiday of sorts that honors all those good dogs in our life.
 It’s the day to give your dog extra treats, go on a longer walk than normal, make a special trip to the dog park, or, if you’re like me, plan a weaving project just for them!

 “Ho-now, Christina!”
 I hear some of you say, “Weaving for my dog?
 Isn’t that a bit of a waste of time and yarn?”
 Let me tell you here and now it doesn’t have to be.
 Weaving for your dog doesn’t have to be complicated and it’s the perfect excuse to try out a new technique because even if the project doesn’t turn out quite right your dog will not care one bit.

 For example, have you ever wanted to give card, inkle, or band-loom weaving a try?
 Weaving up a leash for your pup is the perfect project!
 You can match the project to your dog’s personality, match the leash to the dog’s collar, and save yourself some money in the process.
 Chances are you’ve got the right size yarn in your stash, all you’ll need is to buy is the hardware.
-If you want ideas on weaving leashes for your pup, check out this tablet woven leash and this one woven on a band loom.
+If you want ideas on weaving leashes for your pup, check out this Tablet-Woven Leash by Linda Hendrickson.
 Even if they aren’t the right projects for you—or your pup—you can get an idea on types of yarn, length of warp, etc. and use it to design your own project.

 Food Bowl Mat aka.
 Placemat

 Is your dog a messy eater?
 Next time you put on a warp to weave some placemats add on an extra one for your poochy pal.
 The mat will save you from having to scrub your floor after a particularly messy meal and it will coordinate with your own place settings.
 You could even up your game and try out some basic embroidery techniques on the piece—maybe some simple dog bones around the edge.